isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution16.md

 ---
-title: Automated Dishwasher
+title: The single tank automated dishwashing machines replace manual dishwashing, and can be used for glassware or dishes.
+It comes with automated drain pump, detergent and rinse pumps.  - A hood-type machine come with a vertical lift hood  - A front opening dishwasher is equipped for installation in freestanding or undercounter-type operations   Min capacity 15 litres tank capacity  Grant support 80% of cost of equipment, up to $4,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution16
 ---

 ### Description

-The single tank automated dishwashing machines replace manual dishwashing, and can be used for glassware or dishes.
-It comes with automated drain pump, detergent and rinse pumps.

-- A hood-type machine come with a vertical lift hood
-- A front opening dishwasher is equipped for installation in freestanding or undercounter-type operations

-Min capacity: 15 litres tank capacity

-Grant support: 80% of cost of equipment, up to $4,000 grant

 ### Details of Solution